Timing

 The following are qualified life events that allow you to make changes to your benefits:

-• Changing a dependent care provider or having a significant increase or decrease in provider payment
+- Changing a dependent daycare provider or having a significant increase or decrease in provider payment

 All regular-position employees are required to enroll in the Harris County health plan.
 Those allowed to voluntarily waive include: